 Moreover, a fuzzy objective such as ‘we want to become an agile organization’ is probably the reason for applying the same methodologies indiscriminately to every organization—a one size fits all approach for agile transitions.

 However, what if not every organization embarking on a transition to agile practices is meant to become a teal organization or a holacracy?
 What if being late to the agile transition party is instead a deliberate choice than a manifestation of hubris, ignorance or leadership failure?

 Read more on why feedback loops in the form of an agile audit are beneficial for organizations and teams alike.

 TL;DR: The Cargo Cult Agile Checklist for Download

 You want to know the state of agility in your organization?
 Here we go: Download the checklist, distribute it generously among your colleagues and run a quick poll.
 It will only take 5 minutes of their time–and then run an analysis on their feedback.
 If the average number of checkboxes marked is higher than nine, then you are probably practicing cargo cult agile.
 Consider changing it.
-Or abandon your agile experiment all together.
-But don't refer to it as "agile" any longer.
+Or abandon your agile experiment altogether.
+But don’t refer to it as “agile” any longer.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.